-In the age of instant digital feedback, nothing can sink or swim a company like their customer support.
-Knowing how to handle people, whether they are sharing kudos, complaints, or negative feedback is how good companies become great.
-In fact, engaging with customers in quirky ways can be an antidote to trolls and increase brand loyalty—like Superhuman’s Twitter account, for example.
+In the age of instant digital feedback, nothing can make or break a company like customer support.
+Knowing how to handle people — whether they are sharing kudos, complaints, or negative feedback — is how good companies become great.
+In fact, engaging with customers in quirky ways can be an antidote to trolls and increase brand loyalty — like Superhuman’s Twitter account.

 Alternatively, research shows that people believe negative reviews more than positive ones online because there are less negative than positive reviews.
 Being on top of all customer communication is key.

-OKRs, objective and key results, are great for setting any kind of goals—and customer service is no exception.
+Objectives and Key Results (OKRs) are great for setting any kind of goals — and customer service is no exception.
 From increasing the number of feedback items and praise to lowering negative feedback per quarter to helping with expedited, same-day shipping, OKRs can be used to make sure that customer relations stay on track and head in a positive direction.

 Objectives are the goals and intents you want your customer service team to accomplish.
 Key Results are the time-bound, measurable milestones that fall under them.
-A company should have no more than seven Objectives and they should all fit one line with 3-5 Key Results max per objective.
+A company should have 2-3 Objectives that each fit on one line. with 3-5 Key Results per Objective.

-But if you’re looking for some real-world examples of customer service OKRs on how to do things like decrease the number of complaints or increase positive feedback items, check out these examples below.
+If you’re looking for some real-world examples of customer service OKRs that show how to do things like decrease the number of complaints or increase positive feedback items, take a look at these:

 Customer service OKR examples

-This OKR is time-based, measurable, and also fits under Zume Pizza’s mission statement, their company “why.”
-As Alex Garden, co-founder and co-CEO says about Zume, “Zume’s founding principles—our mission—are two things… The first is: Serving food to people is a sacred trust.
+This OKR is time-based, measurable, and also fits under Zume Pizza’s mission statement, their company’s “why.”
+As Alex Garden, co-founder and co-CEO says about Zume, “Zume’s founding principles — our mission — are two things… The first is: Serving food to people is a sacred trust.
 And the second: Every American has a right to delicious, affordable, healthy food.”

 Trust and customer support go hand-in-hand.

-Another customer service OKR example might go something like this:
+Others customer service OKR examples might go something like this:

 Where can I get more information?

 Are you a customer support manager or rep?
-Did you find these examples of customer service OKRs helpful?
-Let us know by emailing us here and be sure to check out all the other FAQs, Resources, and Stories here on WhatMatters.com.
+Let us know if you found these examples of customer service OKRs helpful, and be sure to check out our FAQs, Resources, and Stories.

 Or, if you’re looking for an OKR coach, check this out.